zwave-js/node-zwave-js/packages/host/host.api.md

 export interface GetInterviewOptions {
     // (undocumented)
     getInterviewOptions(): ZWaveHostOptions["interview"];
 }

-// Warning: (ae-missing-release-tag) "GetNextCallbackId" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export interface GetNextCallbackId {
-    getNextCallbackId(): number;
-}

 // Warning: (ae-missing-release-tag) "GetNode" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)